ArchipelagoMW/Archipelago/worlds/kdl3/docs/en_Kirby's Dream Land 3.md

 Under the Boss Butch goal, players must collect enough Heart Stars to purify the five bosses, defeat Zero in the Hyper Zone, and then complete the Boss Butch game mode accessible from the main menu.

+Under the MG5 goal, players must collect enough Heart Stars to purify the five bosses, defeat Zero in the Hyper Zone, and then perfect the Super MG5 game mode accessible from the main menu.

+Under the Jumping goal, players must collect enough Heart Stars to purify the five bosses, defeat Zero in the Hyper Zone, and then reach a target score in the Jumping game mode accessible from the main menu.